TAtnip/portfolio/README.md

 ## Amazon Webservices DevOps Pathway - C++ - AWS Redhat and Windows EC2 instances, Jenkins, Nexus, PuTTY
-Full DevOps project moving an XML Parser program written in C++ from a Linux EC2 instance hosted on Amazon Web Services all the way to a repository on Sonatype Nexus using Jenkins to create a build.
+Full DevOps project moving an XML Parser program written in C++ from a Linux EC2 instance hosted on Amazon Web Services all the way to a repository on Sonatype Nexus using Jenkins to create the build.
 Emphasis is also given to secure set up and configuration of EC2 instances.

 ## Microsoft Fabric Earthquakes - Python - Microsoft Fabric, PowerBI